titancupid/CS-301-FINAL/README.md

-# 🩺 Heart Disease Prediction Project
+# 🩺 Heart Failure Prediction using ML

 This project focuses on predicting the presence of heart disease using patient health data.
 It was completed as part of the **CS 301: Introduction to Data Science** course at NJIT.